 Note: My recommendations are primarily for St Thomas and St John because that's what I know best.

 Beaches: There are many excellent beaches on St Thomas, of which my favorites are Magens Bay and Coki.Magens is a long beach and is by far the most popular beach.
-It's well-protected and usually one of the calmest beaches, is good for long-distance swimming, and while it's not known for snorkeling, I always see green sea turtles (ususally between the concession stand and shed 3).
+It's well-protected and usually one of the calmest beaches, is good for long-distance swimming, and while it's not known for snorkeling, I always see green sea turtles (usually between the concession stand and shed 3).
 Coki is a smaller beach with excellent novice-friendly snorkeling (there's plenty to see in waist-deep water).
 Both beaches have frequent taxis (safari buses and vans), food and drink concessions, handicap-accessible bathrooms with rinse showers, and crowds.

 Other beachs I like include: Lindquist Beach (aka Smith Bay), which is usually nearly empty; Sapphire Beach, which has ducks and has/had? live music on Sundays; Secret Harbor, which is less busy and has a restaurant and some snorkeling; Hull Bay, which is always quiet; and Lindbergh Bay, which is a convenient stop while waiting to pick up people at the airport.
 There are dozens of other beaches to choose from.
 The beaches are most crowded peak cruise ship days and Sunday afternoons, so if you're looking for quiet (and less sun) go early or late.

 If you'll be on St Thomas for more than a couple days, spend a day on St John, reachable via ferry from Red Hook or Charlotte Amalie.
 All of the northside beaches on St John are spectacular.
 I enjoy really long swims, so prefer Maho and Cinnamon.
 Beginner snorkelers may enjoy the self-guided underwater trail at Trunk Bay or Hawksnest.
 For an advanced snorkel further off the beaten path, hike over to Leinster Bay or Salt Pond Bay.
+(Note: All roads may be impassable or trecherous post-Irmaria.)

 Snorkeling, diving, and sailing: The snorkeling here is amazing.
 In addition to Coki and Trunk, consider a daysail and snorkel tour around the USVI or to the BVI (passport required).
 There are also many good scuba dive sites, and the water is always warm (I wear a full 3mm wetsuit because I'm always cold, but most everyone else dives in at most a shorty).
 I've been diving repeatedly with Admiralty and Coki Dive Center.
 If you've never been scuba diving and are interested to learn, there are several places to take extensive courses for certification, or if you don't have that much time, you can go on a sample shallow dive after a brief training.
 For sailors and yachties, the Virgin Islands are ideal; island-hopping is a breeze.
 (Although you must clear customs between the USVI and the BVI.)